-When growing up, you may have made many payments with cash or even a debit card.
-The money comes out of your account.
-If you have no money you cannot buy anything.
+You may have made many payments with cash or even a debit card when growing up.
+The money comes out of your account; you cannot buy anything if you have no money.

 Credit works a bit differently.
 The money that purchases items for you comes from a banking institution.
-The bank figures you will pay it back and lends you the money to purchase items.
+The bank figures you will pay it back and lends you the money to buy things.

-If you are unable to pay bills and have creditors knocking on your door for payments then banks will see that you are not a low-risk, and your credit score will be lower.
+If you cannot pay bills and have creditors knocking on your door for payments, banks will see that you are not a low-risk, and your credit score will be lower.

 Lenders score your credit in many different ways.
-The most famous is the FICO score, which stands for Fair Isaac Corporation.
+The most famous is the FICO score, Fair Isaac Corporation.
 There is a range of 300-850.

 300-650 = Poor or fair: Lenders may not want to lead to people in this category.
-They may also have a higher interest rate on any loans they may want to take out.
+They may also have a higher interest rate on any loans they may wish to take out.

-650-720 = Good: You should be fine with taking out credit cards and some small loans.
+650-720 = Good: You should be okay with taking out credit cards and some small loans.

 Three companies give each person a score to help with the FICO score.
 They are Equifax, Transunion, and Experian.
-Each company may give a different score, but they are based on 5 different categories
+Each company may provide a different score, but they are based on five categories.

 5 Categories for Credit:

-First thing any creditor will want to know is if you pay your bills.
+The first thing any creditor will want to know is if you pay your bills.
 Creditors want to know if the individual will pay back the loan on time.
-Lenders want to know if it is a high-risk vs low-risk.
-This factor is the most important part of your FICO score.
+Lenders want to see if it is high-risk vs low-risk.
+This factor is the essential part of your FICO score.
 That is why it is 35% of your score.

-This is basically the utilization of your credit.
+This is the utilization of your credit.
 Banks want to know how much of your credit you are using.
-Rule of thumb is to keep your credit utilization below 30%.
-If you are maxing out your credit cards this may be a red flag to banks seeing that you could be over extended and not able to pay off your financial obligations.
+The rule of thumb is to keep your credit utilization below 30%.
+If you are maxing out your credit cards, this may be a red flag to banks seeing that you could be over-extended and unable to pay off your financial obligations.
 It is best practice to keep your utilization down.

-It is best to keep those credit cards that are fee free that you have had forever.
-Every now and then, make a purchase just in order to show the banks you are still using them so they do not get shut down.
+It is best to keep those fee-free credit cards that you have had forever.
+Now and then, make a purchase to show the banks you are still using them, so they do not get shut down.

-History has shown that opening up a bunch of credit cards in a short amount of period may show some risks.
-It is better to spread out applications throughout the year in order to not hurt your score.
+History has shown that opening up many credit cards in a short amount of time may offer some risks.
+It is better to spread out applications throughout the year not to hurt your score.

-Creditors will also take a look at the different kinds of accounts of credit you may have such as a credit card, home mortgage loan, or any type of other loans.
+Creditors will also look at the different kinds of accounts of credit you may have, such as a credit card, home mortgage loan, or any other loans.

 How to find your credit score:

 There are several places to look to locate your credit score.
-If you have a credit card there may be a possibility that it offers a free check of your credit.
-There are also several different websites that can do a check for free as well.
+If you have a credit card, it may be possible to offer a free check of your credit.
+Several different websites can do a review for free as well.

-Knowing your credit score is a great way to save money if you are looking to purchase a home, refinance a home, or even purchase a new vehicle using a loan.
+Knowing your credit score is a great way to save money if you want to purchase a home, refinance a home, or even buy a new vehicle using a loan.
 It is better to know your score than to be blindsided.